verrazzano/docs/content/en/docs/setup/mc-install/verify-install.md

 ---
 title: "Verify Managed Cluster Registration"
-description: "Verify your multicluster Verrazzano environment setup"
+description: ""
 weight: 2
 draft: false
 aliases:
   - /docs/setup/install/mc-install/verify-install
 ---

-## Verify that managed cluster registration has completed
+### Verify that managed cluster registration has completed
 You can perform all the verification steps on the admin cluster.

 1. Verify that the managed cluster can connect to the admin cluster.
 View the status of the `VerrazzanoManagedCluster`